tedee-com/tedee-api-doc/docs/source/getting-started.rst

 Response message headers
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Here's a list of most important headers returned in Tedee API's responses:
+Here's a list of most important headers returned in Tedee API responses:

 * **Content-Length** - size of the response body
 * **Content-Type** - indicates the media type of the resource, ``application/json`` in most cases
 * **X-Correlation-ID** - corralates subsequent requests
 * **Date** - includes date and time when the messages was sent
+* **API-Supported-Versions** - lists all available API versions for that endpoint

 Example response
 ^^^^^^^^^^^^^^^^

-Below is an example response of the battery level request:
+Below is an example response for the battery level request:

 * HTTP status code - ``200``
 * Response body: